sensu/sensu-docs/content/sensu-go/6.8/operations/deploy-sensu/secure-postgres.md

 {{< /language-toggle >}}

-   Now that you've configured PostgreSQL to use TLS and your Sensu user is required to authenticate with a certificate, you'll need to complete one final step to ensure that the environment variables set earlier in this guide are used when constructing the PostgreSQL DSN.
+Now that you've configured PostgreSQL to use TLS and your Sensu user is required to authenticate with a certificate, complete one final step to ensure that PostgreSQL uses the environment variables set earlier in this guide when constructing the PostgreSQL DSN.

 ### Validate Sensu backend configuration for PostgreSQL

-After restarting PostgreSQL, the Sensu user should ***not*** be able to communicate with PostgreSQL, as it's requiring certificate authentication for the `sensu_events` database:
+After restarting PostgreSQL, the Sensu user should ***not*** be able to communicate with PostgreSQL because it requires certificate authentication for the `sensu_events` database.
+Run:

 {{< code shell >}}
 curl http://localhost:8080/health
 {{< /code >}}

+The response should include `false` values for PostgresHealth.Active and PostgresHealth.Healthy:

 {{< code json >}}
 {